-HubSpot vs MailChimp: Which is right for your business?
+HubSpot vs MailChimp: Which is right for your growing business?

 Getting started with marketing automation and looking at software solutions for your email campaigns?
 These days there are so many solutions available it’s almost impossible to decide which one is the best for your situation.
 At Oxygen, we often work with businesses who are using different solutions so we’ve decided to break-down the two most popular email automation systems (or EDM) and see how they compare.